 - many of the rooms will be naturally cool

-- walking distance to station (20mins) and town centre (30mins)
+- walking distance (20mins) to station, town centre and closest shop

 - 10mins bike/30mins walk to supermarkets and country club